-Category Definition / meaning / significance Implications for SABB capital management Regulatory Capital Proxy for Risk Capital, particularly under Basel II.
+Category Definition / meaning / significance Implications for SABB capital management Regulatory Capital Proxy for Risk Capital, particularly under Basel III.
 Requirements must be met on a SAMA regulatory rules basis at all times.
 Accounting Capital The capital recognised by accounting standards.
 Requirements must be met to achieve audited accounts.
 Invested Capital (Legal capital) The equity capital invested in SABB by its shareholders for which SABB is accountable.
 SABB must earn a return on its invested capital which is in excess of its cost of capital.
-Business Capital Capital actually held by SABB to bear risk, support growth etc. and upon which an 'economic' return is required.
+Economic Capital Capital required by SABB businesses to bear risk, support growth etc. and upon which an 'economic' return is required.
 Allocated to businesses in line with risk appetite given the risks run, and acts as basis to set economic profit targets.